Swine Flu (cont.)

 - Flu Fighter Foods Slideshow Pictures

-What is the history of swine flu (H1N1) in humans?
+What is the history of swine flu in humans?

-As stated in the first section of this article, a new strain of swine flu, (H3N2)v, was detected in 2011; currently it has not affected any large numbers of people in the 2011-2012 flu season.
-Researchers have begun development of a specific vaccine for (H3N2)v as a precautionary measure in case this strain predominates in either the end of the 2011-2012 flu season or increases in the 2012-2013 flu season.
+As stated in the first section of this article, a new strain of swine flu, (H3N2)v, was detected in 2011; it has not affected any large numbers of people in the current flu season.
+However, another antigenically distinct virus with the same H and N components (termed H3N2 (note no "v") has caused flu and has been incorporated into the 2013-2014 seasonal flu shots and nasal spray vaccines.

 Viewers share their comments